A Party of Astronomic Proportions

 In the middle of the summer, the big bear of the sky is high overhead, so it was thought that the bear is being hunted as it walks the earth.
 As the leaves on the trees change and winter approaches, Ursa Major moves closer to the horizon line, where it has fallen.
 The hunt is over and the bear is dead throughout the winter.
 As spring returns, the bear rises and signifies a new hunting season.

 Indeed, there are myriad myths that Sorenson touches upon based on time and the interest level of the crowd.
 The stories can’t help but grab your attention.
 Sorenson also discusses how seafarers of the Olde World used the stars to navigate the globe, and the importance of the North Star.
 This is followed by a question and answer session.
-The star party usually ends around 11:30pm.
+The star party usually goes into the late hours of the evening, ending around 11:30pm.

 If you can’t make a Saturday star party, there’s no need to fear, because the stars will always be viewable at Cedar Breaks.
-Sorenson recommends heading to Spectre Point, Rampants Overlook, or even the observation meadow by the park campground for the best panoramic views of the stars.
+Sorenson recommends heading to Spectre Point, Rampants Overlook, or even the observation meadow by the park campground for some of the best panoramic views of the stars you’ll find anywhere in the country.
 While you might not have a high-powered telescope or an expert to guide you through the night’s sky, there are plenty of books and even smartphone apps to gain knowledge and respect for the galaxy.

 A Favorite Star is Born